 Gardens for Wildlife program

-- Gardens for Wildlife is a free program for Cardinia Shire residents, showing you how to create a garden that attracts wildlife and improves its habitat.
+- Gardens for Wildlife is a free program for Cardinia Shire residents, providing tips and information to help you to create a garden that attracts wildlife and improves its habitat.

-- The program is a partnership between Cardinia Shire Council, Landcare networks, ‘Friends’ groups and local volunteers.
+- The program is a partnership between Cardinia Shire Council and Cardinia Environment Coalition